mlawrie/hereafter/README.md

 ## Todo
-- Improve Scheduler
+- Improve Scheduler to work on all platforms
 - Figure out how many poll attempts
 - Implement (much) longer polling for non-mocked endpoints
-- Test on browsers
-- Docs
 - Jasmine support
+- Jest support
+- Test scheduler and exception handling on browsers
 - ES5 support?